 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 IB.
-Solar Activity Forecast: Solar activity is expected to be very low on days one, two, and three (12 Nov, 13 Nov, 14 Nov).
+Solar Activity Forecast: Solar activity is expected to be very low with a chance for a C-class flares on days one, two, and three (12 Nov, 13 Nov, 14 Nov).

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to active levels on day one (12 Nov) and quiet levels on days two and three (13 Nov, 14 Nov).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to unsettled levels on day one (12 Nov) and quiet levels on days two and three (13 Nov, 14 Nov).

 III.
 Event probabilities 12 Nov-14 Nov

 Class X 01/01/01

 IV.
 Penticton 10.7 cm Flux